Quantum accessible information and classical entropy inequalities: Multidimensional case

 The multidimensional generalization of (\ref{ineq}) to be derived in what follows is:

 \begin{Th} \textit{For integer $m\geq 2$ and} $p>\frac{m-1}{m}$

 \textit{where $t_{j}\geq 0,\sum_{j=1}^{m}t_{j}=1$ and}

-This lower bound is \textit{tight}: the graphs of the functions of $ t_{1},\dots ,t_{m} $ in the left and in the right sides of (\ref{basic}) are tangential at the points obtained by permutations of $t_{1}=p,t_{k}=\frac{1-p }{m-1},k=2,\dots ,m$.\end{Th}
+This lower bound is \textit{tight}: the graphs of the functions of $ t_{1},\dots ,t_{m} $ in the left and in the right sides of (\ref{basic}) are tangential at the points obtained by permutations of $t_{1}=p,t_{k}=\frac{1-p }{m-1},k=2,\dots ,m$. \end{Th}

 The inequality (\ref{basic}) arises in connection with the problem of accessible information for ensemble of $m$ equiprobable equiangular pure states discussed in the next subsection.
-The proof of (\ref{basic}) will be given in section \ref{prroof}.
-Note that in the case $m=2$ the inequality ( \ref{basic}) reduces to (\ref{ineq}).
+The suggestion for a proof of (\ref {basic}) will be given in section \ref{prroof}.
+Note that in the case $m=2$ the inequality (\ref{basic}) reduces to (\ref{ineq}).

 For $m\geq 3$ the value $p=\frac{m-1}{m}$ is allowed giving the inequality

 where

 is the Bhattacharyya coefficient between the probability distribution $ P=\left( t_{1},\dots ,t_{m}\right) $ and the uniform distribution $ P_{U}=\left( 1/m,\dots ,1/m\right) .$